Paul Frank Industries

-Delaney Bishop is an award-winning producer/director whose drive to create has been influenced by his LA roots, his travels, his music video idols, his commercial director father, and his Bishop Takes Queen partner, Isabel Reyes.
+Delaney Bishop is an award-winning producer/director whose drive to create has been influenced by his LA roots, travels, music video idols, commercial director father, and his Bishop Takes Queen partner, Isabel Reyes.

 Delaney studied film as an undergrad at NYU’s Tisch School of the Arts.
 He pursued a year of postgraduate studies at Pasadena Art Center, before diving into post and editorial internships, while writing and shooting his short, Death of Salvador Dali, which went on to win awards at multiple festivals around the globe.
 As in-house Senior Producer at mun2 television (an MTV-inspired bilingual arm of NBC), Delaney directed promos, shorts, digital content, and won over a dozen Promax and other advertising awards.

 He is currently in post on the feature thriller, VOYEUR, and is in production on a feature doc about legendary music video house, Propaganda Films.

 At first blush, the BTQ duo’s aura is that of rebellious teenagers in search of the next door to knock down.
 In fact, the two are mavericks responsible for an array of arresting content, from music videos to narrative shorts, commercials and experimental projects.
 At Bishop Takes Queen, you’ll find thoughtful, deeply experienced filmmakers hungry to explore new tech while aspiring to the imaginative prowess of their 90s influences.

 In some ways, BTQ is the formalization of a social circle, a collective of artists that has gathered at Bishop and Reyes’ Highland Park compound over the years.
 It’s a tight-knit community that continues to evolve organically into an expanding network of colleagues and professionals, including friends and family as far back as elementary school.